cloudfoundry/php-buildpack/README.md

 The CloudFoundry PHP Build Pack is released under version 2.0 of the [Apache License].

+## Third Party Code & Services Disclaimer

+This build pack facilitates the use of third party code and services with your application.
+Please do not take this as an endorsement or guarantee of fitness for said third party code or services.
+This build pack is simply striving to make your life as easy as possible if *you* decide to use third party code or a particular service.
+The bottom line, it's *your* choice to use third party code or services and *you* should be diligently evaluating them to make sure the code or service fits your needs.

 [CF PHP & Apache Build Pack]:https://github.com/dmikusa-pivotal/cf-php-apache-buildpack
 [Configuration Options]:https://github.com/dmikusa-pivotal/cf-php-build-pack/blob/master/docs/config.md